OccupyWallStreet/nycga4/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure to put all of the plugin files in a folder named `really-simple-facebook-twitter-share-buttons` (not two nested folders) in the plugin directory, then activate the plugin through the `Plugins` menu in WordPress.

 == Frequently Asked Questions ==

+= The settings page seems corrupted, some buttons labels are missing.
+How to solve it? =

+Sometimes the options get corrupted after several plugin updates.
+Click the Reset button (on the lowest right of the plugin settings page) to give the plugin a fresh start.
+Please take a note of your plugin configuration before resetting the options, or remember the data you want to put back in.

 = What's the difference between Facebook Like and Share buttons? = Facebook Like is the official Button actively supported by Facebook.